victorgarciaesgi/regle/docs/src/core-concepts/displaying-errors.md

 # Displaying errors

-Regle is a headless library, so you can display your errors message however you want.
-You can also trigger classes or beahviour depending of the internal `regle` state.
+Regle is a headless library, allowing you to display error messages in any way you choose.
+You can also use its internal state to apply classes or trigger behaviors dynamically.

 ## Showing errors messages